espressif/esp-idf/docs/en/api-reference/peripherals/ppa.rst

 Application Examples
 ^^^^^^^^^^^^^^^^^^^^

-* PPA with DSI display example: :example:`peripherals/ppa/ppa_dsi`.
-This example used image will be first scaled up, rotated at counter-clockwise direction and rotated back, mirrored and mirror back, and scaled down.
+* :example:`peripherals/ppa/ppa_dsi` - PPA with DSI display example.
+The image used in this example will be first scaled up, rotated at counter-clockwise direction and rotated back, mirrored and mirror back, and scaled down.
 Then the image will be blended with a whole red image with less transparency.
 Next the `ESP32` word will be color-keyed out.
 Lastly a frame will be filled around the `ESP32`.

 API Reference
 -------------